Autocode Survey Responses with a Dictionary

 Step 1: Create Dictionary

-A dictionary contains categories with search items; in the example above, in the dictionary with the name “<Standard>”, the category “Relationships” was underpinned with the search items “child” and “friend”.
-Following this logic, create a dictionary with categories and search items for your study in the Dictionary window and close the window.
+A dictionary is made up of categories and their search items.
+For example, the "<Standard>" dictionary shown above includes the category "Relationships" with the items "Son" and "mother."
+Following the same structure, create your own dictionary with categories and search items in the Dictionary window, then close the window.

 For more information on creating, importing, and customizing dictionaries, see this section.